Physics-50/Module-2/docs/weak4.md

 ## Deliverable

-Like in module 1, your deliverable will consist of a single multi-panel figure with a caption.
+Your deliverable will consist of a single multi-panel figure with a caption.
 You should make use of the instructions for the module 1 deliverable as a guide.

 Your figure must include:
 + an image showing how you collected your data